lukeweston/SEGPlug/README.markdown

 The 470 uF electrolytic capacitor must be installed with the correct polarity, and the AVR microcontroller must be soldered in with the right orientation.
 The 5 different diodes in the circuit all must be installed with the correct polarity and with the right type of diode used in the right spot on the PCB.

-*Microcontroller notes, and wireless programming*:
+**Microcontroller notes, and wireless programming**:

 The AVR (which is essentially an Arduino, if it is programmed with an Arduino bootloader) can be reprogrammed remotely via the XBee, if it is programmed with the Arduino bootloader.
 Follow the directions here:

 http://www.ladyada.net/make/xbee/arduino.html

-Note that the hardware configuration at the remote end is already implemented on the board... the XBee modules just need to be configured appropriately and the host end set up for wireless programming.
+Note that the hardware configuration at the remote end is already implemented on the board... the XBee modules just need to be configured appropriately and the XBee module at the host end appropriately connected to a UART interface to the PC.

 Note that the AVR is clocked from an 8 MHz crystal and it is running at 3.3 V. Therefore, the Arduino IDE must be told that the target device is a 3.3V 8 MHz Arduino prior to programming.